11 Restorative Foods That Support Deep Transformation

 5. Beets

-Beets are high in a phytonutrient called betaine, also known as trimethylglycine.
+Beets are high in a nutrient called betaine, also known as trimethylglycine.
 This highly important compound can be made in the body from choline, but can also be obtained through foods like beets, shrimp, and crab.
 Betaine is part of the methylation cycle and plays a key role in converting homocysteine to methionine, a process that also increases the production of SAMe—a compound involved in hundreds of metabolic reactions throughout the body.
 By supporting this cycle, betaine helps balance hormones, reduce homocysteine levels, and enhance liver detoxification.

 How to Use: Roast with herbs, shred raw into salads, add to smoothies or fresh juice, or add to soups with bone broth and fresh herbs.